Companies failing to leverage technology to combat fraud

-According to a new report by KPMG, technology was found to be a significant enabler for a quarter (24 percent) of the 750 fraudsters investigated by forensic specialists across 81 countries.
-By contrast, the Global Profiles of the Fraudster report reveals that not enough proactive analytics are utilised in detecting fraud, with only three percent of the fraudsters being detected in this manner.
+Technology was found to be a significant enabler for 24 percent of the 750 fraudsters involved in white-collar crimes across 81 countries, including Singapore.
+In contrast, technology did not feature much in the detection process, according to a new report by KPMG, Global Profiles of a Fraudster.
+Proactive analytics plays an astonishingly minor role in combating fraud, with only 3 percent of the fraudsters being detected in this manner.

 The New Face of Fraud

-- Are a threat from within (65 percent are employed by the company) (SA - 58)
+- Are a threat from within (65 percent are employed by the company).

-- Could very well be executives or director level (35 percent) (SA - 9), who have been with the company for at least six years (38 percent) (SA - 15).
-For SA, management (no executive capacity) is highest at 46 percent followed by staff member at 21 percent.
+- Could very well be executives or director level (35 percent), who have been with the company for at least six years (38 percent).

-- Have unlimited authority in their company and are able to override controls (44 percent of fraudsters investigated) (SA - 61).
+- Have unlimited authority in their company and are able to override controls (44 percent of fraudsters investigated).

-- Fraudsters are most frequently described as autocratic (18 percent) (SA - 18) and are three times as likely to be regarded as friendly as not. (five times as likely to be regarded as friendly as not)
+- Fraudsters are most frequently described as autocratic (18 percent) and are three times as likely to be regarded as friendly as not.

-- Are likely esteemed, with 38 (SA - 33) percent of fraudsters describing themselves as well-respected in their organisation.
+- Are likely esteemed, with 38 percent of fraudsters describing themselves as well-respected in their organisations.

 Opportunistic Fraud a Growing Concern

-Even if controls are strong, fraudsters can and do evade them or override them.
-Colluders were able to circumvent strong controls in 11 (SA -18) percent of the cases and an additional 21 (SA – 42) percent recklessly defrauded with no regard for the controls.
+Even if controls are strong, fraudsters can and do evade them by collusion or override them.
+Colluders were able to circumvent strong controls in 16 percent of the cases and an additional 20 percent recklessly defrauded with no regard for the controls.

 Other Key Findings

-- Fraud is more frequently perpetrated in collusion with others than alone (62 percent (SA -73) against 38 percent (SA – 27) respectively).
+- Fraud is more frequently perpetrated in collusion with others than alone (62 percent against 38 percent respectively).

-- While most collusion happens in mixed company (46 percent) (SA – 71), men still tend to collude more than women do (39 percent (SA -21) of colluders are groups of men vs. 7percent (SA – 8) of colluders are groups of women).
+- While most collusion happens in mixed company (46 percent), men still tend to collude more than women do (39 percent of colluders are groups of men vs. 7 percent of colluders who are groups of women).

-- External parties are involved in 61 percent (SA – 67) of the instances where the fraudster is colluding.
+- External parties are involved in 61 percent of the instances where the fraudster is colluding.

-- 44 percent (SA – 52) of fraudsters were detected as a result of a tip or a complaint; a further 22 percent (SA – 27) were detected as a result of a management review.
+- 44 percent of fraudsters were detected as a result of a tip-off or a complaint; a further 22 percent were detected as a result of a management review.